 Experiment with plastic bottles with a mixture of hydrogen gas and air to make ‘rockets’.

-‘Rockets’ are made by filling plastic fizzy drink bottles with a mixture of hydrogen gas and air.
-The rocket is launched by igniting the mixture with an electric spark, and will fly several metres.
-The rocket can be set up to fly tethered to a string or launched from a short section of drainpipe.
+In this experiment, students observe as a ‘rocket’ made from a plastic fizzy drink bottle is filled with a mixture of hydrogen gas and air.
+The rocket is launched by igniting the mixture with an electric spark, and will fly several metres, propelled by the same reaction used to power the Space Shuttle.

-This can be a spectacular demonstration for open days etc, or can be used to introduce ideas about the role of combustion energy changes in fuels.
+Use the demonstration for open days, or to introduce ideas about the role of combustion energy changes in fuels.

 The demonstration requires quite a bit of preparation (and rehearsal!) time initially but once the basic launcher set-ups have been put together, it is just a question of a supply of suitable drinks bottles – and hydrogen.

 To minimize the risk of bottles bursting on launch, use only those intended for fizzy, rather than still, drinks, as they will be made to withstand the pressure.
 They should be made of PET and marked with recycling symbol 1.

 Students, and members of the public, who may be alarmed by explosions should be warned.
 Those close by should be advised to put their fingers in their ears in case a particularly loud explosion occurs.

 The time taken for the demonstration should be about 5–10 minutes depending on how much preparation is done beforehand, such as filling the bottle(s).